priyankabollur/automation-templates/README.md

 - Push to the branch (git push origin feature-branch).

 - Open a pull request.

-License

-- This repository is licensed under the MIT License.
-See the LICENSE file for more information.

 Feel free to reach out if you have any questions or suggestions!